pukmajster/funky/README.md

 # Funky

-Funky is an open-source mods manager for Left 4 Dead 2, developed with Electron, Dexie, Svelte and SkeletonUI.
+Funky is an open-source mods manager for Left 4 Dead 2, developed with Electron, Dexie, Svelte and Skeleton UI.

 ![App](/resources/app.png)